 1. The Genesis account contradicts the evolutionary account:

 As a matter of fact, evolution places insects and the others before the birds and Genesis places birds first and these afterwards.

 2. Some say that dinosaurs and man cannot have existed at the same time but Genesis puts their creation on the sixth day along with man and there have been several instances where dinosaur prints and human prints have been found in the same place, side by side.

 3. There is no "survival of the fittest" going on here.
 God sees that what He has made is good, there is no competition for existence.

 4. All of these have "souls" or consciousness and are made of the elements that already exist and to which they will return when they die.

 The earth is now ready for God's final act of creation.
 This will be His creation of man.

 - Summarize the creation events that occurred on day 5 of creation from Genesis 1:20-23 and what stands out to you about the processes?

-- What this the difference between the evolutionist creation of life and that recorded in Genesis?
+- What is the difference between the order of evolutionist's appearance of life and that which is recorded in Genesis?

-- Summarize the creation events that occurred on day 6 of creation as recorded in Genesis 1:24-25 and what stands out to you about the processes?
+- Summarize the events that occurred on day 6 of creation as recorded in Genesis 1:24-25.
+What stands out about the process?

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?